 - Each application is discussed in detail based on the scoring criteria/rubric.
 Discussion will be limited to information presented through the grant application.
 It is standard (and mandatory) practice not to allow anecdotal information during the grant review.

 - Staff will record grant panelist comments to be summarized and shared with applicants upon request.

 - A motion is made concerning the level of funding for each application: Full, partial, or no funding.
-The motion is then voted on.
+A detailed discussion follows and then the motion is voted on.